Reading Time: 8 minutes

-Treatment Options Available for Stimulant Addiction
+Which Treatment Options are Available for Stimulant Addiction?

-Inpatient treatment is when a person in treatment for addiction lives full time at an addiction treatment facility that also has medical staff.
+Inpatient treatment is when a person in treatment for stimulant addiction lives full time at an addiction treatment facility that also has medical staff.
 It can be important to have medical assistance available during detoxification when the body rids itself of addictive chemicals and goes through stimulant withdrawal symptoms.
 Medical treatment should be available in case of health complications that may arise during detox.

 Inpatient treatment provides a structure that a person in recovery needs to begin healing from addiction, and being in a 24/7 healing environment intensifies the experience and allows for faster progress.
 The security of being inside a treatment facility also prevents patients from being able to give into the temptation to use.
 By the time they move onto an outpatient program, they will be at a stronger point in their recovery, and less vulnerable to relapse.

 Outpatient treatment usually follows inpatient treatment, but some people begin addiction treatment with an outpatient program.
 At an outpatient program, a person in recovery receives a day, evening, and/or weekend addiction treatment while continuing to live at home.
 This can be effective if the patient has a safe and stable home environment that is free from addictive substances.